 Pax generally avoids investing in companies that bear significant risks related to climate change and seeks to invest in companies that demonstrate a complete understanding of how climate change affects their supply chains.
 Pax recognizes that these needs are much greater for some companies than for others, including those that depend on agricultural production or whose supply chains are particularly energy-intensive.
 Pax believes the understanding and management of climate-related risks is a key issue for most companies in the industrial, energy, materials and utilities sectors.

 Pax seeks to invest in companies that are transparent about their own contributions to climate change and report on their own mitigation and adaptation efforts.
-Transparency is particularly important because few companies are required to report their emissions of greenhouse gases, though thanks to global efforts like the Carbon Disclosure Project, which Pax has long been a signatory to, the roster of companies that do report emissions and risk management is growing.
+Thanks to global efforts like the Carbon Disclosure Project, which Pax has long been a signatory to, the roster of companies that do report emissions and risk management is growing.

-At the moment, the United States gets the majority of its electricity from coal combustion, as do many other high-emissions nations (including China and India, where emissions are rising particularly rapidly with faster economic growth).
+At the moment, the world gets the majority of its electricity from coal combustion.
 There is a vigorous debate over how quickly and economically the world can reduce its reliance on coal — dirtiest of the fossil fuels in terms of GHG emissions — and move toward lower- or zero-carbon sources of electricity.

 Nuclear power is often described as a zero-carbon source.
-Although this is not exactly true, the operation of nuclear power reactors emits virtually no greenhouse gases.
-Pax does not consider nuclear power a long-term answer to the problem of electricity generation, as problems involved with nuclear waste disposal and the proliferation of materials that could be used for nuclear weapons have not been solved.
+Although there are significant emissions associated with construction of nuclear plants, the operation of nuclear power reactors emits virtually no greenhouse gases.
+Pax does not consider current nuclear power technology a long-term answer to the problem of electricity generation, as problems of nuclear waste disposal and the proliferation of materials that could be used for nuclear weapons have not been solved.
 However, many of the utilities that are leaders in advancing renewable energy solutions such as wind or solar power also own and/or operate nuclear power plants.
 Consequently, Pax does not believe that avoiding all utilities with any involvement in nuclear power is a prudent choice; as in doing so we would be foregoing investments in some of the largest producers of alternative energy.
 Pax does not consider nuclear power a solution to climate change.
 However, we do not automatically exclude investments in utilities that currently own and/or operate nuclear power plants, provided that they meet all other sustainability criteria, including safe operation of nuclear power plants, and that they have not taken public policy positions opposing the regulation of greenhouse gas emissions.